lourw/blog/docs/learning/erlang/erlang.md

 ```

 ## If Statements
-If statements can control code flow based on the output of guard expressions
+`if` statements can control code flow based on the output of guard expressions

 ```erlang
 func(X) ->